 Tyrosine is an amino acid, one of the building blocks of protein.
-We get tyrosine in our body by eating protein-rich foods like meat, fish, eggs, dairy products and beans.
+Tyrosine is found in protein-rich foods like meat, fish, eggs, dairy products and beans.

 Tyrosine is used by the body to make the neurotransmitter (chemical messenger) noradrenaline.
 Noradrenaline is believed to be in short supply in the brains of people who are depressed.